eymardcm/decryptor-tool-dotnetcore/README.md

 PM> Install-package ChilkatDnCore

 ### notes:
-see the screenshots folder to visual examples of the running console application
+see the screenshots folder see to examples of the running console application

 #### Encrypt Example:
 ![Encrypt Example](/Decryptor%20Console%20App/screenshots/encryptingExample.jpg?raw=true "Encrypt Example")